couchbaselabs/GrocerySync-Android/README.md

 ## Grocery Sync for Couchbase Lite Android

 An example app that uses the [Couchbase Lite Android](https://github.com/couchbase/couchbase-lite-android) mobile database framework.

+This example code corresopnds to the master branch of Couchbase Lite Android.
+If you are looking for a version that corresponds with the beta2 version, you should checkout the [1.0-beta2](https://github.com/couchbaselabs/GrocerySync-Android/tree/1.0-beta2) tag.

 ![](http://cl.ly/image/1H11131G2c3d/Screen%20Shot%202013-05-14%20at%204.44.48%20PM.png)